-Rent-to-own contracts let you rent a house now and buy it later, often within three to five years.
-They can be attractive if you want to buy a specific home but aren't financially ready yet, as they give you time to improve your credit and save up for a down payment.
+Rent-to-own contracts allow you to rent a house now and buy it later, typically within three to five years.
+These agreements can be appealing if you want to purchase a specific home but aren't financially ready yet, providing time to improve your credit and save for a down payment.

-Before signing a rent-to-own contract, consider the various risks and seek the help of a real estate professional to clarify any confusing terms.
+Before signing a rent-to-own contract, carefully consider the risks and seek guidance from a real estate professional to clarify any confusing terms.

 Rent-to-own agreements, explained

-Rent-to-own contracts fall into two types: lease-option agreements and lease-purchase.
-Both allow you to rent a property with the option to buy it down the road, but a lease-option is more flexible.
+Rent-to-own contracts come in two types: lease-option agreements and lease-purchase agreements.
+Both allow you to rent a property with the option to buy it later, but a lease-option offers more flexibility.

 Lease-option